x1n13y84issmd42/bashttpd/README.md

 Then visit [localhost:8080](http://localhost:8080) in browser.

-You may want to fix MySQL connection credentials in the `.env` file to see DB in action.
+You may want to fix MySQL connection credentials in the `.env` file to see the DB in action.

 ## Design
 When **bashttpd** receives a request, three things can hapen.